splintersuidman/cli-for-zermelo/README.md

 The recommended way is to use a config file.

 # Config
-Create a config toml file somewhere, for example: `~/.cli-for-zermelo.toml`.
+Create a config toml file somewhere, for example: `~/.cli-for-zermelo.toml` (you don't have to specify the filetype, but it may be convenient for possible syntax highlighting).
 This file will contain your settings for this program.

 When you first want to authenticate, write the following in your config file, replacing your school and authentication code to the values found in the Zermelo Portal (Koppelingen -> Koppel App):